ISSUE #6 IS RELEASED & THE SERIES GEARS UP FOR THE SEASON'S FINALE

 Click RIGHT HERE

-to visit the Lost Kids Comixology page or click the picture below to read the first three issues of the Eight-part Mini-Series.
+to visit the Lost Kids Comixology page or click the picture below to read the six issues of the Eight-part Mini-Series.

 is a special double issue with 35 pages available for just $0.99

 !
-Dive right into the adventure and get lost in a fantastic new world then find out what happens next when Adramelech, the powerful Demon Beast stalks them on Issue #4 out now!
+Dive right into the adventure and get lost in a fantastic new world then find out what happens next when someone will face dire consequences on Issue #6 out now!

 Please make sure to help us spread the word, it's an indie comic book looking to find an audience